Frontend-Layers/html-base/README.md

 ## Automation

 Development config for fast and robust templates development.
-Compression for Images only.
-Compression for JS, CSS and Compression/Beautifier for HTML will be for Layer 3 (Stage phase).

 ### Files